 research and financial associate

 Hina Samnani is the Office and Financial Assistant at Civic Enterprises.
-Prior to joining Civic Enterprises, Hina worked as the development intern for the Metropolitan Policy Program at the Brookings Institution.
-She is a 2013 graduate of the University of Connecticut, with degrees in business finance and political science.
-During her time at UConn, she was involved in many volunteer and internship opportunities, including working as a advocacy fellow for Education Reform Now and Families for Excellent Schools in Brooklyn, NY.
+Prior to joining Civic Enterprises, Hina worked as a Metropolitan Policy intern for The Brookings Institution.
+She is an honors graduate of the University of Connecticut, with degrees in finance and political science.
+During her time at UConn, she was involved in many volunteer and internship opportunities, including working as a Research Assistant for The Human Rights Institute and working on a grassroots education reform campaign in Brooklyn, NY.